Airedale FC officials 'devastated' after suspected firebugs strike - police appeal for witnesses

-Officials of a Castleford-based junior football club have been left devastated after a suspected arson attack at their ground.
+Officials of an Airedale-based junior football club have been left devastated after a suspected arson attack at their ground.

 The blaze at Airedale FC is understood to have centred on a hired mobile toilet unit and the fence behind it, before the fire spread to one of the club’s storage containers, causing thousands of pounds worth of damage.